Pandwala Kalan

-Pandwala Kalan, officially the Pindwala Kalan (Pindwala Kalan) is a village in South West Delhi.
-It is the one of the largest villages by area, the tenth most popular village (with over 3,779 people) in the Najafgarh Tehsil of South-West Delhi.
+Pandwala Kalan, officially the Pindwala Kalan, is a village in South West Delhi.
+It is one of the largest villages by area, the tenth most popular village (with over 3,779 people) in the kapashera Tehsil of South-West Delhi.
 It is bounded by the Daulatpur, Hasan Pur villages on the south, the Ujawa on the southwest, and the Pandwala Khurd on the southeast.
 It shares land borders with Shri Hans Nagar and Khera Dabar to the west; Paprawat to the northeast; and Pandwala Khurd to the east.

 Etymology

 The name Pandwala Kalan is derived from Paṇḍ (पण्ड्), which means "to collect, heap, pile up", and this root is used in the sense of knowledge.[5]
 The term is found in Vedic and post-Vedic texts, but without any sociological context.
-In the colonial era literature, the term generally refers to Brahmins specialized in Hindu law.[6]
+In the colonial era literature, the term generally refers to Brahmins specialized in Hindu law.
 Aala (आला), which means the supreme leader of the organization.

 The latter term stems from the Kalan (Hindustani: कलाँ, Punjabi: ਕਲਾਂ) are administrative designations used in India and Pakistan to indicate the smaller (Khurd) and larger (Kalan) segments of a town, village or settlement.

 The geographical term Pandwala Kalan, which is recognized by the Constitution of India as an official name for the village is used by many in its variations.
 Scholars believe it to be named after the Vedic tribe in the second millennium B.C.E.
 It is also traditionally associated with the Droņa (Sanskrit: द्रोण, Droņa) or Droņacharya or Guru Droņa, the royal preceptor to the Kauravas and Pandavas and incarnation of Brahma; an avatar of Brihaspati.
 He was the son of rishi Bharadwaja and a descendant of the sage Angirasa.
 He was a master of advanced military arts, including the divine weapons or Astras.